thruthesky/flutterflow_libraries/docs/user.md

 ### BlockedUser

-This widget listens the blocked users in th Realtime Database and build the UI based on the status of the block.
+This widget listens the login user;s document in Firestore and build the UI based on the status of the block.
 This widget is usefuly on custom coding.
 You may not use it in the FlutterFlow canvas directly.